Birds

 Noisemakers

-Cracker or whistler shells, propane exploders and electronic Bird Gard (formerly A V-Alarm) or Phoenix Wailer MK IV systems effectively frighten birds out of orchards.
+Cracker or whistler shells, propane exploders and electronic Bird Gard (formerly A V-Alarm) or Phoenix Agritech systems effectively frighten birds out of orchards.
 For maximum effectiveness, exploders or Bird Gard speakers should be mounted as high as possible to disperse the sound.
 Check product brochure for precautions involving ear protection and placement of speakers.
 More information consult the BCMA web site Audible Bird Scare Devices

 Starling Distress Calls